owncloud/ocis/services/storage-users/README.md

 <!-- referencing: https://github.com/owncloud/ocis/pull/5500 -->

-This command is about purging old trash-bin items of `project` spaces (spaces that have been created manually) and `personal` spaces.
+This command is about the trash-bin to get an overview of items, restore items and purging old items of `project` spaces (spaces that have been created manually) and `personal` spaces.

 ```bash
 ocis storage-users trash-bin <command>
 ```

+#### Purge-expired
 ```plaintext
 COMMANDS:
    purge-expired     Purge all expired items from the trashbin